baseline-dev/docs/src/content/getting-involved/index.md

 Hi awesome human 👋.
 You made it to the page about how to get involved 🥰.
 Here are a few things where we'd appreciate any input, thoughts or help:

-## Baseline CLI
+## Baseline Application

-The Baseline CLI is a little project which you can find [on GitHub](https://github.com/baseline-dev/cli).
+You can find the open source Baseline Application [on GitHub](https://github.com/baseline-dev/desktop-client).
-If you happen to run into any problems, we welcome any issues you open in the [issue tracker](https://github.com/baseline-dev/cli/issues).
+If you happen to run into any problems, we welcome any issues you open in the [issue tracker](https://github.com/baseline-dev/desktop-client/issues).

 ## Baseline Docs